Applying MCS Categories to a User

 The categories that you assign to users must be within the range that you defined for the mapped SELinux user.

-You can equally use the chcat -l command to modify which categories apply to a user.
+You can also use the chcat -l command to change which categories apply to a user.
 For example, you can add the c2 category to oracle and remove the c1 category:

 sudo chcat -l -- +c2,-c1 oracle